-David Krumholtz is an American actor, he has a net worth of $6 million.
+David Krumholtz is an American actor who has a net worth of $6 million.
 David Krumholtz has earned his net worth for roles such as professor Charlie Eppes in the television series Numb3rs, and from major movies such as Harold & Kumar Go to White Castle, Harold & Kumar Escape from Guantamo Bay, The Santa Clause, and the sequel Santa Clause 2.
 In the Santa Clause movie and it sequel part 2 he played the character of the sarcastic head elf Bernard, a role that made him well-known among children.

 David was born in Queens, New York on May 15, 1978.
 His mother Judy moved from Hungary to the U.S. in 1956, she was a dental assistant, and his father was a postal worker named Michael Krumholtz.
 He grew up in a Jewish, working class family who were almost poor.
 He started his acting career at age 13, playing the role of Young Charlie opposite Judd Hirsch, Tony Shalhoub, and Jason Biggs, in the Broadway production of Conversations with My Father in 1992.